Princess Alexandra of Hanover (born 1882): Marriage and issue

+Grand Duchess of Mecklenburg-Schwerin

 In 1913, a fire broke out at Schwerin Castle while the Grand Duke and Duchess were dining there with guests.
 Everyone was able to make it out safely, although the grand ducal couple had to apparently rush through flying sparks when making their escape.
 There were a reported $750,000 in damages, in which countless works of art, as well as important rooms were utterly destroyed.
 Certain reports blamed the fire on a vengeful servant, although an official court announcement stated it was merely an electrical issue.

+Later life

+After the Grand Duke's forced abdication in 1918, the family briefly went into exile in Denmark, the native country of Alexandra's mother, Princess Thyra.
+After his death in 1945, the widowed Alexandra retired to the Glucksburg family estates in Schleswig-Holstein.